Appeals

 Step-By-Step Appeal Procedures

-- Gather as much information as you can on similar properties in your neighborhood.
-A search of verified sales by subject property during the study period is available on our reappraisal sales web page.
-Or ask a real estate broker for sales prices on these properties during the study period.
-You may also review the entire sales database on this website, by choosing "Sales Search" or "Sales List" on the property record search page
+- Research: Gather as much information as you can on similar properties in your neighborhood.
+A list of the verified sales used in our reappraisal process is available on our reappraisal sales page.
+You may also review our entire sales database using our comparable sales search tool.

 Methods of Protest